benhj/knoxcrypt/README.md

 `./teasafe image.tea testMount --coffee 1`

 This will ask the user to enter both the decryption password and the magic number.
-When running teasafe, there is no need to specify the number of rounds originally used by the encryption process as this is stored in the container header.
+When running the teasafe command, there is no need to specify the number of rounds originally used by the encryption process as this is stored in the container header.

 Licensing